Our Team.

 Megan Apolzan-Smith

 Megan graduated with distinction from Indiana University with a degree in elementary education.
-Megan has over 10 years of experience as an elementary special education teacher.
+Megan has over ten years of experience as an elementary special education teacher.
 Before finding passion in nonprofit organizations, she was a resource teacher and an intense behavior teacher for students in kindergarten up to fifth grade.
 She lives in Indianapolis with her husband and dog.
 Megan is excited to bring her elementary experience and expertise to the nonprofit community by helping patients and families navigate autoimmune hepatitis.

 Medical Advisory Board.